szocske19/lecture-notes-wiki/2018_xtext.md

 Create an Xtext language with existing AST metamodel
 ----------------------------------------------------

 You may have noticed the _model_ folder in the Xtext project, which contains a generated ecore and genmodel file.
 Xtext uses EMF under the hood.
-Xtext can also work with existing ecore models and can generate a basic json like language.
+Xtext can also work with existing ecore models.

-To make it work you either generate a new xtext project along with a new grammer from the existing ecore model or change your grammer int the following two points: (1) instead of `generate` you have to `import` the ecore model and (2) rules must be accompanied with a `returns <existing EClass>`.
+To make it work you either generate a new xtext project along with a new grammar from the existing ecore model or change your grammar at the following two points: (1) instead of `generate` you have to `import` the ecore model and (2) rules must be accompanied with a `returns <existing EClass>`.

 In this tutorial, we will generate a new language based on the previously create erdiagram and will highlight the differences.